antonioleal/silk/README.md

 It implements the more common commands and simplifies the operation of multiple programs by unifying their syntax and execution.

-sbopkg is disabled by default, if you have it installed you can enable it in the config file ~/.config/silkrc

-Please add your user to sudoers in order to use the program.

 command-line usage examples:

     silk u         --> update and upgrade installed programs and